jjrom/itag/README.md

 * docker-compose

 ### Building and deploying
-Run the following script:
+On first launch, run the following script:

 (for production)

-        ./deploy prod
+        ./deploy prod -f

 (for development)

-        ./deploy dev
+        ./deploy dev -f

-*On first deployment, the script retrieves all the datasources from internet and populates the database.
-It can take some time.*
+*Note* The "-f" option is to force initial datasources installation.
+This is only needed once.
+For subsequents deploys, just discard this option

 ### Configuration
 All configuration options are defined within the [config.env](https://github.com/jjrom/itag/blob/master/config.env) file.